19hours/sg-statutes/Acts/Energy Conservation Act.md

 (iv) the check-in and screening of aircraft passengers, including services for baggage handling and screening;

-“authorised officer” means an officer appointed by the Director-General under section 6(2) to be an authorised officer;
+“authorised officer” means an officer appointed by the Director‑General under section 6(2) to be an authorised officer;

-“Civil Aviation Authority” means the Civil Aviation Authority of Singapore reconstituted under the Civil Aviation Authority of Singapore Act 2009;
+“Civil Aviation Authority” means the Civil Aviation Authority of Singapore reconstituted under the Civil Aviation Authority of Singapore Act;

 “corporation” and “related corporation” have the same meanings as in the Companies Act (Cap.
 50);